ElSpaniard97/itam-dashboard/README.md

 git add data/Stock\ Dashboard\ -\ Copy\ of\ Data.csv
 git commit -m "Update ITAM data" git push
-The dashboard will automatically show the new data.
+The dashboard will automatically display the updated data.

 ⚙️ Local Testing
-You can preview the dashboard locally before pushing to GitHub:
+If you want to test changes before pushing to GitHub:

 bash
 Copy code